vectordotdev/timber-io/_includes/docs/events-and-context/template-render-event.md

-The controller call event represents an invocation of your controller within the HTTP request cycle.
-The order of events generally looks like:
+The template render event represents the rendering of a template within your application.

 ```
 Rendered welcome/index.html.erb within layouts/application (0.2ms)